Exploring breathing in yoga

-What happens next is that the secondary muscles start operating more like primary muscles of respiration.
+What happens next is that the secondary muscles start operating more like the primary muscles of respiration.
 This leads to inefficiency of breathing.
 We would normally only see these muscles take over as primary muscles when we have the wind knocked out of us.
 At that moment, thank goodness we have this backup system for getting air into our lungs.

 During normal relaxed breathing, we should not see the anterior neck muscles engaging near the beginning of the inhalation.
 If you do see this, it could be a sign that there are restrictions to the diaphragm.
 The other possibility is that the person has over-trained these muscles to work at a time when it’s not necessary.
 You occasionally see this with runners and cyclists.

 Bringing it back to yoga

-We should recognize that there are different techniques of breathing during yoga that elicit different qualitative effects, just like different pranayamas have different effects on the energetic, and physiological systems in the body.
+We should recognize that there are different techniques of breathing during yoga that elicit different qualitative effects.
+That is just like different pranayamas have different effects on the energetic, and physiological systems in the body.
 This doesn’t make one right or wrong, just different.

 As a general rule, students should not hold their breath during the practice of asana.
 There are some exceptions to this, perhaps a pause between inhalation and exhalation.
 In general, there is no long, sustained, holding of the breath during the practice of asana.
 If there is, it’s by an experienced practitioner doing it for a particular effect.

 There is now some physiological research that shows that equal inhalation and exhalation is good for heart rate variability (the space between heartbeats should differ each time).
-There is also research showing that smooth inhalation and exhalation has a positive affect on maintaining the balance of the sympathetic and parasympathetic nervous systems.
+There is also research showing that smooth inhalation and exhalation have a positive effect on maintaining the balance of the sympathetic and parasympathetic nervous systems.